RunScreaming/gamedoc/README.md

 ### Other players:

 The other players don’t need a computer.
-They sit in the same room as player 1, but instead of a computer they are euqipped with sheets of paper.
+They sit in the same room as player 1, but instead of a computer they are equipped with sheets of paper.
 On each sheet of paper ...

 Setting, Atmosphere, (Story?), World, Landscape, Ground Type, ...